Payments to Non-Residents

 - SSN Or ITIN if available

-Payments cannot be made to an Individual who has an H1-B visa for another sponsoring institution.
-It is imperative that you verify with the Tax office before inviting a guest speaker or making payment arrangements with Nonresident Aliens.
+Payments cannot be made to an individual who has an H1-B visa for another sponsoring institution.
+It is imperative that you verify with the Office of Tax Compliance before inviting a guest speaker or making payment arrangements with nonresident aliens.

 (F, J, M and Q immigration statuses)

 |Independent Personal Services

 Visiting scholars who enter the U.S. on a B-1 Visa may not perform "employment" services in the U.S. This includes consulting services paid as an independent contractor.

 However, a B-1 Visitor may be paid an honorarium for usual academic activities ifthe following conditions must be met:

 - The services must be conducted for the benefit of Drexel University or Drexel University College of Medicine

 - The activities will not last longer than nine days

 - The individual has not accepted such payments for expenses from more than five institutions or organizations in the last six months (the 9/5/6 B Honorarium Rule).